-Many of my students go on to succeed in the world's top art schools.
+Many of my students have gone on to success in the world's top art schools.
 For those who pursue other passions, I believe art is quite possibly the most important class they will take in high school as it promotes non-linear thinking and cross-disciplinary connections, forcing students to translate their ideas into pictorial information, develop time-management skills, and improve spatial reasoning.
 I strive to create a classroom environment that heightens all the senses and develops imagination, intuition, reasoning, analytical and conceptual thinking skills, and articulation.
 By providing open-ended, inquiry-based classroom experiences, students develop the necessary skills to be leaders in their field.
 By continuing to be engaged in my field as a professional illustrator, author and independent lecturer at international schools worldwide, I incorporate my real-world experience into my teaching.

 As a Theory of Knowledge teacher, I encourage my students to examine and evaluate their senses, their ideas and their core beliefs.
 In collaboration with my TOK colleagues, I strive to create hands-on activities that enable my students to learn through doing and become active participants in their learning.
 My complementary experiences in Theory of Knowledge and Visual Art have broadened and deepened my teaching, enabling me to unpack concepts more effectively, increasing transparency and enhancing my instruction.